diosney/node-iproute/README.md

 ## Words of Caution

 This is still a work in progress and below alpha quality.
-Its functionality is very limited so use it with caution.
+Its functionality is limited so use it with caution.

-Any issue you may encounter you may report it in the [issue tracker](https://github.com/diosney/node-iproute/issues).
+I will continue to add more functionality as I needed for my side project, but if you need something, just request it at the [issue tracker](https://github.com/diosney/node-iproute/issues) and I will look into it.

 ## Installation

 	$ npm install iproute

+## Supported functionality

+- `ip-link`
+- `ip-address`
+- `ip-route`
+- `ip-rule`
+- `ip-utils` Custom utility library that complements `iproute` suite.

 ## Motivation